AndreasG11/MAE224/Lab-1:--Hydrostatics.md

 - Make sure the data points are large enough to see clearly.

 ###Discussion
--  Outline sources of error and perhaps answer any of the questions brought up in the lab manual
+-  Outline sources of error and perhaps answer any of the questions brought up in the lab manual.

 ###Conclusion
-- Summarize findings
+- Summarize findings.